-t II - Job Task Ratings Please rate the following tasks based on how often you. iency) and how mportant the task is for performance of your job (Importance 9).
-Patient Examinations.
+.5.
+Please rate the following tasks based on how often you important the task is for performance of your job (Important iency) and how Patient Examinations.
 Frequency Importance Identify patient chief complaint, in addition to vision and ocular health history.
 Obtain patient information regarding personal and family medical history.
 Obtain patient information regarding social history (e.g., smoking, drugs, and alcohol).
 Obtain patient information regarding current medication and sensitivity to medication.
-Observe patient for alertness and orientation to person, place, and time.
+Observe patient for alertness and orientation to person, place, and fitme.
 6. Observe patient to identify facial, head, and postural anomalies.
 7. Document patient visual acuities.
 Test patient pupillary light responses and extraocular movement to determine neurological integrity.
 Verify patient existing corrective lens prescription for comparison.
 10. Test patient visual field for deficits.
 11. Measure patient interpupillary distances.
-12. Perform keratometry to assess the cornea.
+12. Perform keratometry to assess the comea.
 Perform diagnostic tests to assess patient binocular alignment and ocular movement.
 14. Perform objective measurement to assess refractive status.
 Perform subjective refraction to refine refractive status at distance and near.
 16. Perform binocular tests (e.g., heterophorias, ductions) to determine degree of ocular coordination.
 17. Conduct examinations to assess vision-related learning disorders.
 18. Perform accommodative tests to assess ocular focus ability.
 Measure patient intraocular pressures to screen for pressure- related conditions.
-20. Perform biomicroscopy to aid in assessing patient ocular health.

-21 Event nations qualifie to identify dispasses familiar hadian and Frequency Importance Evert patient eyelids to identify diseases, foreign bodies, and allergies.
+are and are are a second and are a second as a second Frequency Importance Evert patient eyelids to identify diseases, foreign bodies, and allergies.
 22. Perform gonioscopy to determine the integrity of angle structures.
 23. Use diagnostic pharmaceutical agents (DPAs) to facilitate refractive and ocular health assessment.
 24. Perform direct or binocular indirect ophthalmoscopy to assess health of posterior segment.
 25. Perform color deficiency tests when indicated by patient risk factors.
-26. Perform and interpret threshold visual field tests as indicated by history or prior test results.
-Use and interpret specialty tests (e.g., pachymetry, optic nerve head analysis) for treatment or referral.
+Perform and interpret threshold visual field tests as indicated by history or prior test results.
+27. Use and interpret specialty tests (e.g., pachymetry, optic nerve head analysis) for treatment or referral.
 28. Use Amsler grid to reveal central field irregularities.
 29. Take and evaluate patient blood pressure.
 30. Recognize patient random serum glucose levels.

-Please rate the following tasks based on how ofter requency) and how important the task is for performance of your job (Impo ortance).
+Value of Val 0.000 Please rate the following tasks based on how often y important the task is for performance of your job (Import. the second secon requency) and how important the task is for performance of your job (import ance).
 Diagnoses and Treatment Plans.
-5 - Francisco - Contractor - Co Frequency Importance 31.
+Frequency Importance 31.
 Explain refractive treatment options to patients.
-32. Make differential diagnoses based on symptoms, history, physical examination, and test results.
-Confirm diagnoses using diagnostic findings, consultative reports, and references.
+Make differential diagnoses based on symptoms, history, physical examination, and test results.
+33. Confirm diagnoses using diagnostic findings, consultative reports, and references.
 34. Identify patients with systemic disorders that may affect the eyes or visual system.
-Develop and communicate a treatment plan to address visual abnormalities and eye diseases and disorders.
+35. Develop and communicate a treatment plan to address visual abnormalities and eye diseases and disorders.
 36. Educate patients on maintaining visual health and integrity.
 37. Refer patients to other specialists as indicated by history or examination findings.

-Please rate the following tasks based on how often you uency) and how important the task is for performance of your job (Important ce).
-Spectacles and Protective Eyewear.
-A CONTRACTOR OF STREET Frequency Importance 38.
-Educate patients about frame and lens options to assist them in making an informed decision.
+17. Please rate the following tasks based on how often you norform the tack /Frequ ionay) and how mportant the task is for performance of your job (Important dericy) and now Spectacles and Protective Eyewear.
+Frequency Importance Educate patients about frame and lens options to assist them in making an informed decision.
 39. Prescribe base curves and lens thicknesses that improve visual function, appearance, and comfort.
 40. Prescribe spectacles to improve patient vision.
 Adjust and repair spectacle frames to give patients secure, comfortable, pleasing, and optically correct fit.
 42. Inform patients about proper care of spectacles.
 43. Investigate and address patient complaints with newly prescribed spectacles.
+44. Prescribe and explain the need for protective eyewear.
 44. Prescribe and explain the need for protective eyewear.